bchavez/Bogus/README.md

 ### Helpers

+##### Person
-If you want to generate a `Person` with context relevant properties like an email that looks like it belongs to someone with the same first/last name you can create a person.
+If you want to generate a `Person` with context relevant properties like an email that looks like it belongs to someone with the same first/last name, create a person!

 ```csharp
 [Test]